yanqd0/docker-hugo/README.md

 | Compressed | 11 MB |
 | Extracted  | 20 MB |

-I use the offical [releases] instead of compiling from source, so the image is very small.
+I use the official [releases] instead of compiling from source, so the image is very small.

 [releases]:https://github.com/gohugoio/hugo/releases